arthymariappan/My-TWMC-works/white-paper.md

 #### d.
 Scientific research
 In addition to teaching, VR technology also has great importance in scientific research.
 Many academic institutions use VR labs, especially for the science areas.
 VR technology can simulate various science and engineering environments as a result of which it can decrease the cost and risk of conducting experiments in laboratories.
 Additionally, VR technology can simulate and create some scenes and effects that cannot be achieved in the real world through which the experimental conditions can be manipulated and controlled flexibility.
 For example, VR technology can be used to visualize the internal organs and makes sense to the researchers on the operation.

-<h5 align="center">Figure 5 Usage of VR to view internal organs, Source: https://blog.frontiersin.org/2020/02/05/to-the-frontiers-of-virtual-reality/</h5>
+##### Figure 5 Usage of VR to view internal organs, Source: https://blog.frontiersin.org/2020/02/05/to-the-frontiers-of-virtual-reality/
 ![VR_for_medicine](https://user-images.githubusercontent.com/99115563/152805841-4c134201-abea-4fdb-85e1-6f80304d6876.jpg)

 ### ii.
 Advantages of the VR technology in education